ABOUT EMMA

 2012: Emma furthered her movement training at the Laban/Bartenieff Institute of Movement Studies (New York), attending their partner site in Edinburgh.
 She fell in love with Edinburgh and found the Laban and Bartenieff residencies to be essential to her development as a dancer.
 Eager to continue her studies, she remains dedicated to exploring the skills she has learned.

-2013-2016: Emma received additional professional training from Chris Green, a distinguished IDTA Fellow & Examiner.
+2013-2016: Emma received professional training from Chris Green, a distinguished IDTA Fellow & Examiner.
 She is deeply grateful to Chris for sharing her exceptional expertise during this time.
 Emma looks forward to further opportunities to study with Chris as the depth of her knowledge, technique and attention to detail are truly incredible.

 Student Support & Achievements

-Emma takes great joy in watching her students progress and is dedicated to their development.
-She has choreographed showcases for masquerade balls and vintage events, providing her students with opportunities to build confidence through performance.
-Additionally, Emma has trained dancers for participation in the prestigious Vienna Opera Ball and organised a trip for students to experience dancing at the Blackpool Tower Ballroom.
+Beyond her work in schools, Emma has choreographed showcases for masquerade balls and vintage events, enabling adult students to gain confidence through public performance.
+She has also prepared dancers for participation in the renowned Vienna Opera Ball and organised a student trip to the Blackpool Tower Ballroom to further enrich their experience.

 Community Contributions